-- Block the application of primer over the smart card chip on the front of the card.
-This prevents the retransfer film (and any printing) from adhering to the chip. - Apply the inhibitor or peel-off panel of the ink ribbon to the back of the card.
-The inhibitor panel prevents ink or retransfer film from bonding to the magnetic stripe and signature panel. - Apply the inhibitor (example CMYKP-KPi) or peel-off panel (example CMYKKPo) of the ink ribbon to the back of the card.
+- Block the application of primer or receptor over the smart card chip on the front of the card.
+This prevents the retransfer film (and any printing) from adhering to the chip. - Apply the inhibitor (example CMYKP-KPi) or interceptor panel (example CMYK-Ki) of the ink ribbon to the back of the card.
 The inhibitor panel prevents ink or retransfer film from bonding to the magnetic stripe and signature panel.